RutujaKale-RestAssuredProject/SauceDemo/README.md

 # SauceDemo
-1. Download and Extract this folder “SauceDemoProject” from GitHub to Eclipse workspace with Java.
+1. Download and Extract this zip folder “SauceDemoProject” from GitHub to Eclipse workspace with Java.
 2. Add required Maven Dependencies as below -
 3. Update the chrome driver to Chrome Driver 107.0.5304.62 as I have used the driver link for same -
 4. Go to testing.xml file, chrome driver as a browser is mentioned in Selenium -